The64thGamer/cheeseepedia/content/wiki/Simi Valley, CA (71 Tierra Rejada Rd).md

 Simi Valley opened as a Pizza Time Theatre in December of 1980, this location would be one of the few locations to make it through the PTT bankruptcy.

 ### Remodels ###
-Simi Valley remodeled for the first time in 1990 as part of the .
-In the Mid 90's the location remodeled once again, updating every aspect of the establishment, receiving  in the process.
+Simi Valley remodeled for the first time in 1990 as part of the 1986 SPT Remodel Program (1986 SPT Remodel Initative).
+In the Mid 90's the location remodeled once again, updating every aspect of the establishment, receiving [Phase 1]({{< ref "wiki/Phase 1 (1994).md" >}}) in the process.
 This remodel would leave the Showroom and Lounge areas untouched.

 The only other change the location received before closure were the replacement of several booths.